cnelson20/cx16os/docs/extmem.md

 - Prepatory Routines: [set_extmem_bank](#set_extmem_bank), [set_extmem_rptr](#set_extmem_rptr)

 Does the equivalent of `LDA (rptr), Y` from memory of the previously set bank (works with 16-bit index registers and accumulator)
-Preserves all registers
+Preserves .X, .Y

+Return values:
+- Returns result of "simulated" LDA indirect instruction in .A

 ### vread_byte_extmem_y
 - Prepatory Routines: [set_extmem_bank](#set_extmem_bank)

 Reads into .A from mem addr `(X) + Y` on the previous set bank
-Preserves .XY
+Preserves .X, .Y

+Return values:
+- Returns value of memory address in .A

 ### writef_byte_extmem_y
 - Prepatory Routines: [set_extmem_bank](#set_extmem_bank), [set_extmem_wptr](#set_extmem_wptr)
 Does the equivalent of `STA (wptr), Y` to memory of the previously set bank (works with 16-bit index registers and accumulator)

-Preserves .AXY
+Return values:
+- None, all registers are preserved

 ### vwrite_byte_extmem_y
 - Prepatory Routines: [set_extmem_bank](#set_extmem_bank)

 Writes .A to mem addr `(X) + Y` on the previous set bank

-Preserves .AXY
+Return values:
+- None, all registers are preserved

 ### memmove_extmem
 Moves .AX bytes from r3.r1 to r2.r0 (bank r3.L, addr r1 to bank r2.L, addr r0)
 To indicate copies to/from prog space, r2/r3 should be 0

+Return values:
-Returns 0 if both banks are accessable by the current program and copy happened, non-zero otherwise
+- Returns 0 if copy happened, non-zero otherwise (prog does not access to supplied banks)

 ### fill_extmem
 Fills r1 bytes starting at r0 with value in .A (on bank preset by [set_extmem_bank](#set_extmem_bank))

-No return values
+Return values:
+- None

 ### free_extmem_bank
 Frees the extmem bank in .A (and the bank + 1)